 Because we confess, “He rose again,” we also confess, “I believe in the resurrection of the body.”
 We will not remain in the intermediate state as disembodied souls any more than Jesus did.
 To think otherwise is to fundamentally misunderstand redemption.
 Christ’s resurrection is the firstfruits of those who have died in Christ.
 When we taste the first apple of the season and find it crisp and sweet, it assures us of a bountiful harvest to follow.
 Likewise, Christ’s resurrection assures us that all who are in Christ will rise again one day unto eternal life.
 We will again walk and talk with our loved ones and kiss their hands and feet as we once did.
 We will walk with them in new, physical bodies on this physical earth.

-At funerals, I suggest that we avoid saying, “That’s just a shell.”
+The body is not an extraneous ornament or aid—not just a shell—but a part of man’s very nature.
+At funerals, Christians should not say, “That’s just a shell.”
 It’s cheap comfort, and it risks causing grieving loved ones to suppress the part of them that is crushed by thoughts like, “He will never touch me again.”
 Instead, we should do our best to provide full-orbed Christian hope.
 Consider saying something like this: “We mourn the death of our loved one, and we will miss their physical presence in our lives.
 But we do not mourn as others who have no hope.
 Our loved one is with the Lord, conscious in the presence of God, beholding his beauty.
 And because of the resurrection of Jesus’s own body, we have confidence that someday all who are asleep in Christ will be raised again.
 The day is coming when heaven will come to earth, and we will walk and talk with our loved ones again in new bodies on a new earth, together forever with our King.”